 However, not everyone is comfortable with this status quo.
-In the past few years, industry leaders have been quietly investing in data and BI capabilities to measure performance with ‘smart numbers’, including projected revenue and actual net revenue by client.
+In the past few years, industry leaders have been quietly investing in data and BI capabilities to measure performance with ‘smart numbers’, including projected revenue and actual net revenue by the client.
 Achieving this requires a joined-up data strategy and strong sponsorship.
 Yet, the increase in correlation with shareholder value can be profound.
 Early adopters of these measures have confidentially said that moving to client revenue metrics has helped them identify and eliminate waste and sub-optimal activity earlier, as well as providing a laser focus on a true north of client value.

 The problem is best visualised above, where we can compare the relative importance of clients using different metrics.

 In this example, it is clear to see how the position of Aiviq’s top 10 clients when using Net Flows contrasts with our Revenue metric.
 Under Net Flows, our top client is ‘D’, whilst under the Revenue metric, Client ‘D’ is the ninth most important client, with AllFunds rising to the top from being fourth under Net Flows.
 Similarly, Client ‘A’ appears as the second most important client under Revenue whilst it did not even appear in the top 10 under Net Flows.

 The sheer difference between the relative performance of clients under both metrics underscores the importance of transitioning away from blunt instruments toward effective revenue metrics.